react-native-community/discussions-and-proposals/proposals/0634-metro-esm-support.md

 In case the new `import` inlining causes issues, users can revert to the old behaviour by manually adding `@babel/plugin-transform-modules-commonjs` to their Babel configs.
 Note that it may not be the *exact* old behaviour (because Metro currently has [custom defaults](https://github.com/facebook/metro/blob/main/packages/metro-react-native-babel-preset/src/configs/main.js#L66-L68) for the `lazy` Babel option), but it will be *possible* to configure the plugin to closely model the old behaviour as needed.

 For most users, a better option than reverting will be to blocklist specific modules from the inlining behaviour, or better yet, fix the reliance on implicit module side effects.
-We will provide easy-to-follow guidance and include in the release announcement.
+We will provide easy-to-follow guidance and include it in the release announcement.

 If any of the removed config flags (`experimentalImportSupport`, `disableImportExportTransform` and `lazyImportExportTransform`) are detected, Metro will show warnings in the terminal with relevant instructions on how to migrate the Metro config correctly.
 The flags will not have an effect on Metro's output.